Open November 13, 2015

 Remaining indefinitely: Leo Villareal, Janet Echelman

 While the nine artists featured in WONDER create strikingly different works, they are connected by their interest in creating large-scale installations from unexpected materials.
-Index cards, marbles, strips of wood—all objects so commonplace and ordinary we often overlook them—are assembled, massed, and juxtaposed to utterly transform spaces and engage us in the most surprising ways.
+Index cards, marbles, strips of wood—all objects so commonplace and ordinary we often overlook them—were assembled, massed, and juxtaposed to utterly transform spaces and engage us in the most surprising ways.
 The works are expressions of process, labor, and materials that are grounded in our everyday world, but that combine to produce awe-inspiring results.

 Free Public Programs